donaldRwilliams/GGMncv/README.md

 Note that the object `fdr_ggm` includes the de-sparsified precision matrix, the partial correlation matrix, and *p*-values for each relation.
-Furthermore, there is a function called `desparsified` that can be used to obtain the de-sparsified estimator without computing the *p*-values.
+Furthermore, there is a function called `desparsify()` that can be used to obtain the de-sparsified estimator without computing the *p*-values.